This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 - While giving practice exams, try to wrap up 15 minutes before the deadline – it will give you additional time to revise the solutions.

-- Give ALOT of practise exams, identify your weak topics and spend more time on those.
+- Give a lot of practice exams, identify your weak topics, and spend more time on those.

-- On the exam day, keep an alternative internet source handy in case of Wi-Fi internet goes down.
-We don’t want all our hand work to be wasted, do we?
+- On exam day, keep an alternative internet source handy in case of Wi-Fi internet goes down.

 - If any particular question is going to take more than 6-7 mins to solve, flag/mark it to solve for later and come back once you solve the rest.